farhadGithub/MyNotes/DataScieneVM/UbuntuDataScienceVM.md

 		install.packages("devtools")
 		library(devtools)

 prior to installing the `IRkernel` package and related packages.
+As a result of install `devtools`, you may also need to install various other Linux packages.

 And then start the server (i.e. `jupyter notebook`).